Tilia × europaea

 Tilia × europaea, generally known as the European lime, common lime (British Isles) or common linden, is a naturally occurring hybrid between Tilia cordata (small-leaved lime) and Tilia platyphyllos (large-leaved lime).
 It occurs in the wild in Europe at scattered localities wherever the two parent species are both native.
-It is not closely related to the lime fruit tree, a species of citrus.
+It is not closely related to the lime fruit tree, a citrus species.

 Description

 Tilia × europaea is a large deciduous tree up to 15–50 m tall with a trunk up to 2.5 m.
 The base of the trunk often features burrs and a dense mass of brushwood.
 The leaves are intermediate between the parents, 6–15 cm long and 6–12 cm broad, thinly hairy below with tufts of denser hairs in the leaf vein axils.
 The flowers are produced in clusters of four to ten in early summer with a leafy yellow-green subtending bract; they are fragrant, and pollinated by bees.
 The floral formula is ✶ K5 C5 A0+5∞ G(5).
 The fruit is a dry nut-like drupe 8 mm in diameter, downy and faintly ribbed.